-In some cultures where educational advancement is entirely tied to big examinations, student anxiety is very high, more often leading to suicide and other dramatic emotional outcomes.
+In some cultures where educational advancement ties to big examinations, student anxiety is very high, more often leading to suicide and other dramatic emotional outcomes.
 The situation is serious among students in the United States as well.

 “The Mental Health Tsunami”

-An article from the National Educational Association (NEA) quotes a kindergarten teacher as finding that her four and five-year-old students already feel the pressure of expectations placed on them, comparing themselves to the tensely motivated train in “Little Engine That Could.”
-The article describes anxiety among high school and college students as “the mental-health tsunami of their generation.”
-A Pew survey found that 70 percent of teenagers describe student anxiety and depression as a major problem.”
+An article from the National Educational Association (NEA) quotes a kindergarten teacher as finding that her four and five-year-old students already feel the pressure of expectations placed on them, comparing themselves to the tensely motivated train in “Little Engine That Could”.
+The article describes anxiety among high school and college students as “the mental-health tsunami of their generation”.
+Further, a Pew survey found that 70% of teenagers describe student anxiety and depression as a major problem.”

 No Child Left Behind

 Among many students, increased student stresses originated from the policies associated with the federal policy, No Child Left Behind.
 These mandates put pressure on schools to improve student performance by eliminating the less exacting parts of the curriculum, like arts and physical education, and increasing high-stakes standardized testing.
 Often parents, who respond to the direction taken by their schools have not helped reduce school pressures.
 Many students have started taking the standardized college admission test (SAT) in the eighth grade.
 Many students desperately fear to disappoint their parents by not getting into the “best schools,” and are heartbroken when they receive a “B” in coursework for the first time.

 Kathy Reamy, chair of NEA’s School Counselor Caucus, lists the pressures to fit in, the pressure to achieve, and the pressure of social media, and the feeling that students don’t feel safe even in their own schools and worry about school shootings as factors that make it hard to be a teenager.
 Two major anxiety issues identify testing student anxiety and social media anxiety.